 Electric Bikes in Nevada

-Electric bikes are defined as two or three wheeled bikes with an automatic transmission and a motor that has less than 750W.
+Electric bikes are defined as two or three-wheeled bikes with an automatic transmission and a motor that has less than 750W.
 Nevada only allows electric bikes to go a maximum of 20mph on level ground.
-Licensing and registration is not required, but helmets are.
+Licensing and registration are not required, but helmets are.